chschnell/wsnic/README.md

 * supports attaching the bridge to a physical network using NAT masquerading to grant Internet-access to WebSocket guests
 * supports WebSocket Secure (`wss://`) connections with [stunnel](https://www.stunnel.org/)
 * provides DHCP/DNS services to WebSocket guests with [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html)
-* uses a buffer pool and vectored I/O where possible
 * sends periodic PINGs to idle WebSocket clients, drops unresponsive clients after timeout
 * written in Python3 with no external Python dependencies
 * see section [How it works](#how-it-works) for more details